wizardbyron/k8s-multipass/README.md

 ## Introduction

-This repo contains serveral scripts and configuration files that allow you to setup a k8s cluster with 2 nodes.
+This repo contains serveral scripts and configuration files that allow you to setup a k8s cluster with 2 nodes(default).

 `create.sh` will create a kubernetes control panel node named `k8s-control-panel` and two(default) nodes named `k8s-node-1` and `k8s-node-2` by multipass.

 `check.sh` will check nodes are ready.

 `destory.sh` will stop and purge all nodes.

+`stop.sh` will stop all nodes.

+`start.sh` will start all nodes.

+`restart.sh` will restart all nodes.

 ## Prerequisites